 Unsigned numbers with dfdl:binaryNumberRep 'packed' are mapped if the nibble is positive or unsigned.
 It is a processing error if the data are negative.
 On unparsing the unsigned nibble is used

 Unsigned numbers with dfdl:binaryNumberRep 'bcd' are mapped as BCD data is always positive

-Properties Specific to Float/Double with Binary representation